lebriggs/laura_website_2/content/blog/post_index/index.md

 Next, let's explore where you can find the categories and tags on my website.

 At the very bottom of each content page, you will find **&#x1F782; Details**.
-Clicking on the right pointing triangle symbol (**&#x1F782;**) will list the Categories, Tags, and also suggest related pages to read (**See Also**).
+Clicking on the right pointing triangle symbol will list the Categories, Tags, and also suggest related pages to read (**See Also**).
 While my current site set-up with Hugo Apéro doesn't display tags as visibly in the same way as categories, they still play a crucial role in organizing and linking content internally.

+At the very bottom of each content page, you will find **&#x1F782; Details**.
+Clicking on the right pointing triangle symbol (**<span style="font-size: 1em; vertical-align: middle;">&#x25BA;</span>**) will list the Categories, Tags, and also suggest related pages to read (**See Also**).

 | ![Post details section showing the date posted, length, categories, tags, and related posts](details_75.jpg "Post Details") |
 |:--:|